What is meningococcal disease?

 Who is at risk?

-While the disease can affect anyone, however there are certain groups that are at higher risk include:
+Meningococcal disease can affect anyone, however there are certain groups that are at higher risk.
+These include:

 - household contacts of patients with meningococcal disease

 - infants, small children, adolescents and young adults

 - people who smoke or are exposed to tobacco smoke

-- people who practice intimate (deep mouth) kissing with more than one partner
+- people who practice intimate (deep mouth) kissing, especially, with more than one partner

 - people who have recently had a viral upper respiratory tract illness